-When ultrasonic waves encounter boundaries between different media-such as rock and fluid-they undergo reflection, refraction, or scattering.
+When ultrasonic waves encounter boundaries between different media, such as rock and fluid, they undergo reflection, refraction, or scattering.
 These interactions provide insights into reservoir characteristics, such as porosity and fluid distribution [47].

-- Energy Transfer Mechanisms - 1.
-Cavitation: The rapid formation and collapse of microbubbles in fluids generate localized high-pressure zones, breaking oil-water interfaces and mobilizing trapped hydrocarbons. - 2.
+Energy Transfer Mechanisms

+- 1. Cavitation: The rapid formation and collapse of microbubbles in fluids generate localized high-pressure zones, breaking oil-water interfaces and mobilizing trapped hydrocarbons. - 2.
 Acoustic Streaming: Continuous pressure gradients created by ultrasonic waves induce fluid motion, enhancing oil mobility and clearing pore blockages. - 3.
-Thermal Effects: Ultrasonic waves produce localized heating, reducing oil viscosity and improving flow dynamics [48]. - Impact on Reservoir Properties - 1.
-Enhanced Permeability: The mechanical vibrations can clear fines and blockages in pore spaces, increasing connectivity within the reservoir.
+Thermal Effects: Ultrasonic waves produce localized heating, reducing oil viscosity and improving flow dynamics [48].

+Impact on Reservoir Properties

-2. Modified Wettability: Ultrasonic waves alter the interaction between rock surfaces and reservoir fluids, promoting conditions favorable for oil displacement [49].
+- 1. Enhanced Permeability: The mechanical vibrations can clear fines and blockages in pore spaces, increasing connectivity within the reservoir. - 2.
+Modified Wettability: Ultrasonic waves alter the interaction between rock surfaces and reservoir fluids, promoting conditions favorable for oil displacement [49].

-• Applications in EOR
+Applications in EOR

 These principles underpin the effectiveness of ultrasonic waves in improving oil recovery.
-By disrupting interfacial forces and enhancing fluid mobility, they provide a sustainable and efficient alternative to conventional recovery methods, particularly in challenging reservoir environments [46-49].
+Disrupting interfacial forces and enhancing fluid mobility provides a sustainable and efficient alternative to conventional recovery methods, particularly in challenging reservoir environments [46-49].

-2.2.
 Mechanisms of Ultrasonic Wave Propagation and Energy Transfer in Porous Media

-The propagation of ultrasonic waves through porous media is governed by complex interactions between the wave energy, the fluid-filled pores, and the solid matrix.
+Complex interactions between the wave energy, the fluid-filled pores, and the solid matrix govern the propagation of ultrasonic waves through porous media.
 These interactions are critical for enhancing oil recovery as they alter the physical and dynamic properties of the reservoir [50].